 The first hint that federal courts might reign in egregious manipulation of district lines drawn for political gain came thirteen years after Gaffney in Davis v.
 Bandemer.
 Bandemer was a challenge to Indiana’s legislative plans as partisan gerrymanders.
 In Bandemer, the Court’s majority ruled that partisan gerrymandering claims were justiciable in federal courts, but the Court rejected the claim that the Indiana plans were gerrymanders, and seemingly set an impossible threshold for hold a plan to be unconstitutional, namely that the minority be “shut out of” the political process (“In those cases, the racial minorities asserting the successful equal protection claims had essentially been shut out of the political process”).

 That high bar did not prevent new challenges to alleged partisan gerrymanders being brought in federal courts after Bandemer, but again lower courts ultimately rejected partisan gerrymandering claims.
 Eighteen years after Bandemer, in a case from Pennsylvania, Vieth v.
-Jubelirerthat lacked a majority opinion, the issue was again brought before the U.S. Supreme Court, and it again rejected a partisan gerrymandering claim.
+Jubelirer, that lacked a majority opinion, the issue was again brought before the U.S. Supreme Court, and it again rejected a partisan gerrymandering claim.
 But now there were clear signs that the Court was rethinking the issue of the justiciability of partisan gerrymandering.

 Justice Scalia, writing for a plurality, would have held that there was no justiciable claim because there was no “judicially discernible and manageable standard” by which the Court could decide when a plan went from being constitutional to unconstitutional.
 His view would have overturned Bandemer.
 Three justices in Vieth (Breyer, Souter, and Stevens) wrote separate dissents, each proposing their own standard for adjudicating partisan gerrymandering claims.
 Justice Kennedy concurred with the plurality that the appellants’ complaint be dismissed because the “proposed standards each have their own deficiencies”, but left open the possibility that a manageable standard might be established.
 The Vieth Court also concluded that “’Fairness’ is not a judicially manageable standard.”